Deep reactive-ion etching

-Deep reactive-ion etching (DRIE) is a highly anisotropic etch process used to create deep penetration, steep-sided holes and trenches in wafers/substrates, typically with high aspect ratios.
-It was developed for microelectromechanical systems (MEMS), which require these features, but is also used to excavate trenches for high-density capacitors for DRAM and more recently for creating through silicon vias (TSVs) in advanced 3D wafer level packaging technology.
+Deep reactive-ion etching (DRIE) is a special subclass of reactive-ion etching (RIE).
+It enables highly anisotropic etch process used to create deep penetration, steep-sided holes and trenches in wafers/substrates, typically with high aspect ratios.
+It was developed for microelectromechanical systems (MEMS), which require these features, but is also used to excavate trenches for high-density capacitors for DRAM and more recently for creating through-silicon vias (TSVs) in advanced 3D wafer level packaging technology.

 In DRIE, the substrate is placed inside a reactor, and several gases are introduced.
 A plasma is struck in the gas mixture which breaks the gas molecules into ions.
-The ions accelerated towards, and react with the surface of the material being etched, forming another gaseous element.
+The ions are accelerated towards, and react with the surface of the material being etched, forming another gaseous element.
 This is known as the chemical part of the reactive ion etching.
 There is also a physical part, if ions have enough energy, they can knock atoms out of the material to be etched without chemical reaction.

-DRIE is a special subclass of RIE.

 There are two main technologies for high-rate DRIE: cryogenic and Bosch, although the Bosch process is the only recognised production technique.
-Both Bosch and cryo processes can fabricate 90° (truly vertical) walls, but often the walls are slightly tapered, e.g. 88° ("reentrant") or 92° ("retrograde").
+Both Bosch and cryogenic processes can fabricate 90° (truly vertical) walls, but often the walls are slightly tapered, e.g. 88° ("reentrant") or 92° ("retrograde").

 Another mechanism is sidewall passivation: SiOxFy functional groups (which originate from sulphur hexafluoride and oxygen etch gases) condense on the sidewalls, and protect them from lateral etching.
-As a combination of these processes deep vertical structures can be made.
+As a combination of these processes, deep vertical structures can be made.